 In more human terms, ESG represents a company’s commitment to ‘do the right thing’ for the environment and for its stakeholders, ie. its workers, customers, supply chain, shareholders, and the community.
 It provides valuable insights into an organisation’s ethics and represents how it values the environment, its people and society.

-Given that ESG investment funds totalled £2.9 billion in the first three months of 2020, it is an area that companies can ill-afford to neglect.
-Read on to find out more about the three ESG factors, how they are measured, why they are so important in the investment process, and how OutThere RPO can provide essential support to ESG performance.
+Given that ESG investment funds totalled £2.9 billion in the first three months of 2020, it is an area of corporate governance that companies can ill-afford to neglect.
+Read on to find out more about the three ESG factors, how they are measured, why they are so important in the investment process, and how OutThere HR Support Services can provide essential support to ESG performance.

 What are the ESG factors?